gcallah/PropArgs/README.md

 Note that a property need not have all (or any) fields defined.
 If no "val" is specified, it defaults to `None`.

+Details on database data stores to come ...

 #### Environment
 PropArgs will read and add all the environment variables of the program in which PropArgs is initialized.